DarshanSavaliya/passwordManager/README.md

 # Password Manager

-Saves all of your accounts &amp; passwords
+Saves all of your accounts &amp; passwords.
 For a viewing this app, visit https://pass-word-manager-1.herokuapp.com

 # Contributors